Michael95-m/simple_demo_dvc/README.md

 ## CI (Continous Integration)

 For CI, ci.yaml is created inside `.github/workflows` folder.
 You can write certain commands from **cml** library to output your model result  to readme file and also can check the error inside your pipeline.

-## Please do star this repository if you know something useful from here.